 5.2.17.
 Leadenhall Market PSC is centred on the iconic Victorian market building, but it also includes several surrounding streets.
-The PSC is located at the southern end of the City Cluster which accommodates a significant and growing proportion of the City's workforce.
-The historic market building is also visited by a relatively high proportion of tourists and so evening and week-end trading is encouraged.
-The character of the historic market will be maintained and enhanced as a visitor and retail destination, supporting a flexible range of retail uses with an emphasis on food and drinks.
-Increased demand arising from the expanding workforce near the area will be met through larger, modern units in the surrounding streets which act as gateways to the market.
+The PSC is located at within the southern end part of the City Cluster which accommodates a significant and growing proportion of the City's workforce.
+The historic Grade II listed market building is also visited by a relatively high proportion of tourists a tourist destination and so evening and week-end trading is encouraged.
+The character and significance of the historic market will be maintained and enhanced as a visitor and retail destination, supporting a flexible range of retail uses with an emphasis on food and beverage drinks.
+Increased demand arising from the expanding City Cluster workforce near the area will be met through larger, modern units in the surrounding streets which act as gateways to the market.
 Additional retail will also be provided by active retail frontages to new office development in the area.